eclipse-vertx/vert.x/core_manual_python.md

 * `length`: To obtain the length of the buffer.
 The length of a buffer is the index of the byte in the buffer with the largest index + 1.
 * `copy`: Copy the entire buffer

-See the Yardoc for more detailed method level documentation.
+See the Pydoc for more detailed method level documentation.

 # Delayed and Periodic Tasks